kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 direction.

-However, over 40% of Perl developers prefer to handle exceptions with die/eval which every Perl developer needs to be familiar with the syntax and pitfalls.
+However, over 40% of Perl developers prefer to handle exceptions with die/eval so every Perl developer needs to be familiar with the syntax and pitfalls.

 See the Official Perl
 docs for more details: [die](http://perldoc.perl.org/functions/die.html),